-The verb partir (to leave), as other -TIR verbs*, is irregular in Le Présent , in the sense that it doesn't follow the regular -IR conjugation.
+The verb partir (to leave), as well as some other -TIR verbs*, are irregular in Le Présent, in the sense that they don't follow the regular -IR conjugation.

 ||You leave (one person you know well)